heaton/first-test-challenge/README.md

 * The test should be readable by a non-technical person
 * The test should not compile
 * The test should be able to be easily implemented without changing the test
+* The test should pave the way for the coming tests

 ## Problem 1 (Example)